New tools designed to help institutions meet accessibility requirements stand to personalize learning for all students.

 Automatic speech recognition “is a promising step,” she said, “but we still need to think of it as a first step.”

-Still, speech to text can reduce the time it takes to get a document up to the 99% accuracy benchmark because transcribers no longer have to start working on a file from scratch.
+Still, speech to text can reduce the time it takes to get a document up to a higher accuracy rate because transcribers no longer have to start working on a file from scratch.

 That process can lead to cost savings for colleges, said Fred Singer, CEO of Echo360, a video platform that provides automated closed-captioning services.
 “If you want to get to 99%, the only cost-effective way is to start with this (automated) transcript and then pay somebody to fix it.”